• What is PIDA?

 • How can reports of wrongdoing be made under PIDA?

-• All reports of wrongdoing must be in writing and may be submitted by employees to:
+• All reports of wrongdoing must be in writing and may be submitted by employees or health professionals to:

 • Their immediate leader/supervisor; or